 “Can we build a collective cultural life in Southeast San Francisco?”
 This question has guided our work since 2014.
 Our goal is a regional grass roots cultural life that embraces our differences and our commonalities.
 We’re motivated by the creativity of our neighbors and engage in collaborations across the four working-class neighborhoods of the Bayview/Hunters Point, the Excelsior District, the Portola District and Visitacion Valley.
 The vitality of our region is expressed in new work we commission from a multigenerational roster of local artists.
 It is reflected in our personal studio practices of drawing and sculpture.

 We began our careers as community-based artists and continue to embrace many forms of collaboration.
 We’re committed to community engagement, cooperatively building projects with fellow residents, local organizations and our branch libraries.
 Our public projects address the lack of permanent cultural institutions in our district.
 We love to engineer opportunities to interact with each other in unexpected ways by staging situations, here in the Southeast swathe of the city.
+Our work is social practice.
 Especially in the face of aggressive gentrification, we promote placekeeping through our work to collectively sustain the distinct traits of Southeast San Francisco.

 Thank you: Sibila Savage, Ann Carroll, Andrew Venell, Jo Ellen Brainin-Rodriguez, Reanna Tong and Ernic Franic